adstuart/azure-dnat-floatingip-csr/README.md

 # Overview

-Our niche requirement needs the best of both worlds;
+Our niche requirement needs a combination of components;

-- We need the Floating IP behaviour (no DNAT) of an external Azure Load Balancer
+- We need the [Floating IP](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-floating-ip) behaviour (no DNAT) of an external Azure Load Balancer
 - We also need the flexible NAT configuration available within third party NVAs that allow us to prevent SNAT after the VM forward the packet towards our AVS backend

 ![](images/2021-10-19-22-03-19.png)